Late-night hosts, TV pundits slam Cruz for taking ‘the world’s shortest spring break’ to Cancun

 With reports of Texans having to boil snow just to be able to flush the toilet or burning furniture to stay warm, several late-night hosts and cable news pundits highlighted the cruel discrepancies between “the world’s shortest spring break” and the reality for many of his constituents.

 “I get that Ted Cruz is tired.
 The man deserves a break after trying to overthrow the government, but this is not the time, Ted,” Noah quipped, hinting at Cruz’s support for President Donald Trump’s baseless claims of election fraud that fed into the Jan.
-6 riots at the U.S. Capitol.
+6 riot at the U.S. Capitol.
 But “when your constituents said they need clean water, they didn’t mean go find a wet T-shirt contest in Cancun.”

 On ABC, Jimmy Kimmel called Cruz “a snake on a plane,” highlighting the senator’s past support for Trump’s aggressive security measures on the U.S.-Mexico border.